 - If the Settings screen is password protected enter appropriate password.
-If viewing settings for the first time, enter factory default password of "1234". - After one hour of no interaction, the Home screen or Temperature Graph screensaver (if enabled) is displayed. - The Compressor Probe offset is factory-preset and should not be changed unless directed by Helmer Technical Service.
+If viewing settings for the first time, enter factory default password of "1234". - · After one hour of no interaction, the Home screen or Temperature Graph screensaver (if enabled) is displayed. - The Compressor Probe offset is factory-preset and should not be changed unless directed by Helmer Technical Service.

-Primary and Secondary Monitor Probes
+Primary Monitor Probe

-Verify primary and secondary monitor probes are reading chamber temperature correctly by comparing probe readings to the temperature measured by a calibrated reference thermometer.
-If the probes are not reading correctly, change the value displayed on the monitor.
+Verify primary monitor probe is reading chamber temperature correctly by comparing probe readings to the temperature measured by a calibrated reference thermometer.
+If the probe is not reading correctly, change the value displayed on the monitor.

-The factory default setting for the primary monitor and secondary probes is 4.0°C.
+The factory default setting for the primary monitor probe is 4.0°C.

-- Ensure product simulation bottle is full of solution. - Probes in the bottles are connected to the monitoring system and sense chamber temperature.
-These probes activate the temperature alarms but do not affect refrigerator setpoint.
+- Ensure product simulation bottle is full of solution. - The probe in the bottle is connected to the monitoring system and senses chamber temperature.
+This probe activates the temperature alarms but does not affect refrigerator setpoint.

-Calibrate Primary Monitor Probe:
+Calibrate Primary Monitor Probe

-- 1. Remove primary monitor probe from the upper probe bottle. - 2.
+- 1. Remove primary monitor probe from the probe bottle. - 2.
 Unscrew the cap from the bottle. - 3.
 Attach a calibrated independent reference thermometer traceable per national standards to the primary monitor probe, and place them in the bottle.
 The probe and thermometer should be immersed at least 2" (50 mm). - 4.
 Close the door and allow the chamber temperature to stabilize. - 5.
 Observe and note the thermometer temperature.
 If the independent thermometer corresponds to the displayed temperature, proceed to Step 9. - 6.
 Subtract the displayed temperature reading from the independent probe reading to determine the offset value. - 7.
 Touch, i.C3 APPS, Settings, Sensor Calibration. - 8.
 Touch minus (-) or plus (+) on the corresponding spin box to increase or decrease the value by the value calculated in Step 6.
 The message "New Setting Saved" appears next to the spin box. - 9.
 Remove thermometer from probe. - 10.
 Replace bottle cap, ensuring a tight fit. - 11.
 Place probe in bottle, immersing at least 2" (50 mm).